Home2026-01-08T00:16:27-05:00

 MARION COUNTY SOIL & WATER CONSERVATION DISTRICT

-To assist Marion County land users in conserving soil, water and related natural resources by providing technical, financial and educational services.
+Our mission is to assist Marion County land users in conserving soil, water, and related natural resources by providing technical, financial, and educational services.

 Do you grow food?
 The SWCD wants to help.
 We provide technical assistance and educational opportunities to help urban farms and gardens with soil health management and conservation practices.
 Explore our resources, contact us, or follow our newsletter to get engaged!